Karaniniiitd/Karaniniiitd/README.md

 I am a Computer Science student at IIIT Delhi with a broad foundation across software engineering, systems, algorithms, and applied AI.
 I enjoy working on problems that span multiple layers of a stack — from writing optimisation algorithms and hardware interfaces to building full-featured mobile applications with cloud backends.

 I have worked across Android development, network systems, robotics scheduling, game theory algorithms, and AI integration.
-My goal is always to build something complete and correct — not just a prototype.
+My goal is always to build something complete and correct — not just a prototype and to build to solve real world problems.

 ---